quasarframework/quasar-framework.org/source/guide/quasar-cli.md

 $ quasar test -e
 ```

+Note: You may have to [install Java](https://www.java.com/download/) on your hosting OS to run the end to end tests, because of a Selenium dependancy.

 ## Serve Static-Content Folder
 You are able to create an ad-hoc web server to serve static-content web files from a folder.
 Browser sessions are automatically refreshed when content changes.
 User click/scroll can be synchronized.